gillian-guide/gillian-guide.github.io/docs/Additional-Setup.en.md

 The only options you need to set are: `-norestrictions -nomemrestrict`

 ??? warning "When using DXVK or drag-and-drop archive..."
     Add `-windowed` to use borderless fullscreen for better stability.
-Make sure `BorderlessFullscreen` is enabled in :material-file-cog:`ZolikaPatch.ini` or/and :material-file-cog:`IV.EFLC.FusionFix.ini` for this to work.
+Make sure `BorderlessWindowed` is enabled in :material-file-cog:`ZolikaPatch.ini` or/and :material-file-cog:`IV.EFLC.FusionFix.ini` for this to work.

     If the game doesn't show the correct amount of VRAM in the graphics settings (e.g. 512MB), add `-availablevidmem` with the amount of video memory of your GPU with a `.0` after it - up to `3072.0`.